Our Family Gallery

 The badge measures about 4-1/8 inches across.
 The insignia has an eagle and a "23" shield on a pair of crossed rifles.

 The back has two screw posts for mounting.
 It might have been mounted on a piece of equipment, perhaps on a ceremonial piece.
 The badge was kept wrapped in a piece of white silk, which was then wrapped in the piece of camouflage cloth shown in the photos.
 It was kept this way by William's son Jesse Shore, then given to Jesse's grandson Joseph Roberts.
-The camouflage cloth appears to be modern.

-Photos are shown below of a 1990 visit to the Resaca battlefield and to the Confederate Cemetery at Resaca.
+Photos are shown below also of a 1990 visit to the Resaca battlefield and to the Confederate Cemetery at Resaca.

 More photos and a map are shown below, taken on a 2005 visit.

 Several of the 2005 photos are panoramas.
 They show the field where William Shore's unit advanced and took the Confederate positions.
 More photos show the field as it was seen from the Confederate high ground.
-They show some of the Confederate trenches, which are still there.
+They show some of the Confederate trenches, still there.

 William T. Shore's military pension and medical records are shown below.